Iván Velázquez Caballero: Criminal career

 Velázquez Caballero was born on 10 February 1970 in the border city of Nuevo Laredo, Tamaulipas.
 During his childhood, he befriended Miguel Treviño Morales, who would later become the leader of Los Zetas and his fierce rival.
-When he was 14 years old, Velázquez Caballero initiated his criminal career by stealing cars in Nuevo Laredo; at the age of 22, he was imprisoned at La Loma penitentiary for car theft, and eventually began to work for Heriberto Lazcano.
+When he was 14 years old, Velázquez Caballero initiated his criminal career by stealing cars in Nuevo Laredo; at the age of 22, he was imprisoned at La Loma penitentiary for car theft, and eventually began to work for Hector Sauceda Gamboa.

-Upon his release from prison, he then became the regional boss of the cartel in Nuevo Laredo and was eventually sent to the state of Zacatecas in 2007, where he reportedly had around 400 men at his beck and call.
+Upon his release from prison, he then became the regional boss of the Gulf Cartel in Nuevo Laredo and was eventually sent to the state of Zacatecas in 2007, where he reportedly had around 400 men at his beck and call.
 Velázquez Caballero was also a top financial operator and money launderer for Los Zetas.

 Unlike the original members of Los Zetas who joined the organization in the 1990s, Velázquez Caballero was not a former member of the Mexican Armed Forces.
 He is one of the few to rise to the leadership of the group that is not a military defector.
+Vazquez Caballero, much like Treviño Morales began working for the local Nuevo Laredo gangs then eventually for Grupo L or the Lobos of the Gulf Cartel before eventually becoming a part of Los Zetas.

-As Velázquez Caballero ascended in Los Zetas, he traded his code name L-50 for the fearsome nickname El Talibán, a likely reference to the decapitation techniques practiced by Los Zetas and to the Islamist militant group based in Afghanistan, the Taliban.
+As Velázquez Caballero ascended in the Gulf Cartel and Los Zetas, he traded his code name L-50 for the fearsome nickname El Talibán, a likely reference to the decapitation techniques practiced by Los Zetas and to the Islamist militant group based in Afghanistan, the Taliban.